readytensor/rt-datasets-forecasting/README.md

   - The CSV file with the dataset name, and no other suffix, is the full data made of both training data, and data from the forecast horizon.
   - In case of some datasets, `.png` files are also included to visualize the data.

-Below is the list and description of datasets in this repo.
+Below is the list and description of 19 datasets in this repo.
+Note that one of the datasets is a "smoke test" dataset that is used for quick testing of models to ensure that they are working as expected.
+The smoke test dataset is not used for scoring and benchmarking in the Ready Tensor platform.

 ---